Swarm Intelligence: A Reading Note

 Chapter 3: Connections Between People

-The connections within a group can be represented by a graph, composed of nodes and edges, as illustrated below.
-Hopfield (1982) invented a neural network based on this graph structure.
-Nodes represent binary values, and the connections between them have weights.
-Nodes update their stored values based on inputs from connected nodes and corresponding weights until a stable state is reached.
-This model can simulate the mental states of humans.
-Each node represents a belief, attitude, or behavioral pattern, and the connections represent our cognitive structure.
-When input values and weights conflict, the neural network continually updates its values and cannot reach a stable state.
-This requires a change in weights to balance the network, similar to how we resolve cognitive dissonance by altering our cognition to achieve harmony.
+The connections within a group can be represented as a graph (nodes linked by weighted edges).
+Hopfield (1982) built a neural network on this structure.
+Each node stores a binary value and updates it based on inputs from connected nodes, scaled by connection weights, until the network settles into a stable state.
+This model can simulate human mental states.
+Treat each node as a belief, attitude, or behavioral pattern, and the connections as cognitive structure.
+When inputs and weights conflict, the network oscillates and cannot stabilize.
+Restoring equilibrium requires changing weights, the same operation by which we resolve cognitive dissonance: altering cognition until internal states cohere.

 References: